Paintings by Werner Heckenbach

 selbst #9

 We'll get back to the 2007 art auction, but while we're looking at Werner himself, a similar painting turned up years later, in July 2015.
 It is slightly different from the one above, in the ropes and decorations, and it's undated.
 Its owner John in Arizona emailed me with this one, number 35.
 John received this one from his father, who got it from his father.
 They have no idea where it came from originally.
 It was stored in a closet for many years.
 John noticed that Werner spelled his name wrong, as HECKNBACH.
 It's shown along with some of his other signatures, at the end of this page.
 John wondered if maybe Werner had had too many beers.
-And he didn't fix it.
+And he didn't fix the spelling.

 self-2 #35